At a Glance

 Where You’ll Find Each One

-- Diet sodas and energy drinks (almost always alongside aspartame or sucralose)
+- Diet soft drinks and energy drinks (often combined with aspartame or sucralose)

 - Sugar-free gum and mints